-The Disappearing X-Pro1
+The Disappearing X-Pro 1

 Portraits Through the X-Pro1: A Camera That Disappears

 I’ve used many cameras over the years, but few have felt as human as the Fujifilm X-Pro1.
 When it comes to portraiture, it’s not always about megapixels or high-speed tracking.
 It’s about presence — both mine and the subject’s.
-And in that quiet space between connection and capture, the X-Pro1 has become my favorite companion.
+And in that quiet space between connection and capture, the X-Pro1 was my favorite companion.

 An Extension of Hand and Eye